DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Introduction

-Generative Text-to-Image (GTI) models, such as Stable Diffusion~\citep{rombach2022high} and DALL-E~\citep{ramesh2022hierarchical}, convert short text prompts into high-resolution images.
-Despite increasing adoption across applications, ranging from product design to AI art, GTI models are known to amplify biases in their training data~\cite{bianchi2022easily, friedrich2023fair, naik2023social}.
-Often, GTI models are trained using massive amounts of data scraped from the Internet.
-For example, Stable Diffusion~\citep{rombach2022high} is trained on the image-text pairs from LAION-5B~\citep{schuhmann2022laion}, a dataset synthesized from a repository of web-crawled data (Common Crawl~\citep{commoncrawl}) and filtered using a CLIP~\citep{radford2021learning} image classification model.
-This data represents a predominantly Western male world view~\cite{luccioni2021s, bender2021dangers} of younger English-speaking individuals from developed countries~\cite{worldbank}, and contains stereotypical or under-specified information about minority cultures and groups~\citep{birhane2021multimodal, kay2015unequal, mandal2021dataset, otterbacher2017competent, naik2023social}.
-Furthermore, research evaluating bias in CLIP models has revealed that CLIP is significantly more likely to indicate a person is in an image if the person is White as opposed to Black, East Asian, Southeast Asian, Indian, or Latino or Hispanic~\citep{wolfe2022markedness}.
-GTI models inherit the biases, stereotypes, and worldviews encoded in these datasets and reinforce and amplify them in their generated images~\citep{bianchi2022easily, friedrich2023fair, naik2023social}.
+However, the worldviews reflected in TTI models do not always align with human expectations.
+Common TTI models, like Stable Diffusion~\citep{rombach2022high} and DALL-E~\citep{ramesh2022hierarchical}, learn their worldview by training on data scraped from the internet.
+Each of these dataset and modeling choices influences the worldview the model will reflect.
+For instance, Stable Diffusion~\citep{rombach2022high} is trained on the image-text pairs~\citep{schuhmann2022laion} from a repository of web-crawled data~\citep{commoncrawl} that is filtered using CLIP~\citep{radford2021learning}.
+Each of these data and modeling choices influences the worldview the model will reflect.
+Stable Diffusion's data are captured from a predominantly Western male world~\cite{luccioni2021s, bender2021dangers} of younger English-speaking individuals from developed countries~\cite{worldbank}, contain stereotypical or under-specified information about minority cultures and groups~\citep{birhane2021multimodal, kay2015unequal, mandal2021dataset, otterbacher2017competent, naik2023social}, and are filtered using a classification model known to be more accurate in identifying white people~\citep{wolfe2022markedness}.
+As a result, Stable Diffusion and other TTI models learn a worldview that reflects these choices and have been observed to reinforce and amplify biases and stereotypes in their generated images~\citep{bianchi2022easily, friedrich2023fair, naik2023social}.